uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/range.rst

 =====
 **[req.range]**

-A Range can be recursively subdivided into two parts.
-Subdivision is done by calling *splitting constructor* of Range.
+A `Range` can be recursively subdivided into two parts.
+Subdivision is done by calling *splitting constructor* of `Range`.
 There are two types of splitting constructors:

 * Basic splitting constructor.
 It is recommended that the division be into nearly equal parts in this constructor, but it is not required.
 Splitting as evenly as possible typically yields